-Some versions even claimed, inaccurately, that we had verified that the purported new Facebook algorithm exists:
+Some versions even claimed, inaccurately, that we had verified the purported new Facebook algorithm ("Does Facebook limit friends to 25?") exists:

 The truth is that no one seems to know exactly how Facebook's algorithms work.
 Slate described the manner in which the social media network determines the order of content in any feed as "surprisingly inelegant, maddeningly mercurial, and stubbornly opaque."